Backcountry Camping In The Wild

 The Walmart chain and some other supermarkets throughout Canada allow RV’s to use their parking lot for a one night stay free of charge.
 Walmarts located in Southern British Columbia have other policies.
 Therefore don’t’ forget to ask for the manager’s permission before settling in.

-- Be careful with the wild animals!
+- WILD ANIMALS!
+Be careful with the wild animals!
 Never approach a wild animal of any kind, no matter how docile and non-dangerous it seems.
 Be sure you know bear safety tips and the difference between a Black Bears and a Grizzly.
 It’s always good to make noise while in the bush.
 Also, read my site about Cougars and check out Canadian Wildlife.

 - Watch your campfire!
 Make sure they put out before you walk off and don’t start them in areas where it’s not safe.